Installing Gutters on Detached Garage in NJ: Step-by-Step Guide

 Style and color: Match or complement your home's trim so the garage looks intentional and cohesive.

 This overview covers the sequence of work.
-Each step requires attention to detail for a leak-free system that lasts.
+For some homeowners, this can be a manageable DIY project, but each step still requires attention to detail for a leak-free system that lasts.

 A stable ladder is positioned on level ground next to a detached garage, where a worker in safety gear is preparing to install gutters.
 The scene highlights the importance of proper installation to redirect rainwater and protect the garage's foundation from heavy rain.